pointstablecoin/point/doc/init.md

 The configuration file, PID directory (if applicable) and data directory should all be owned by The Merge user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the MERGE user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the POINT user and group.
 Access to merge-cli and other merged rpc clients can then be controlled by group membership.

 4. Installing Service Configuration